ezsystems/commerce-documentation/docs/guide/catalog/product_variants/product_variant_api.md

 ### OrderableVariantNode

 `OrderableVariantNode` represents one specific, orderable variation.
 It is defined by its unique `VariantCode` or by the deterministic set of `VariantCharacteristics`.
 An `OrderableVariantNode` is intended to be added to a basket.

 ### Variant characteristics

-One `VariantCharacteristic` is a specific attribute of a `VariantProduct` which is distinctive and describes one aspect of the variant.
+One `VariantCharacteristic` is a specific attribute of a `VariantProduct` that is distinctive and describes one aspect of the variant.
 A `VariantProduct` must have at least one `VariantCharacteristic`.

 A characteristic has a class-unique identifier and a label that is a readable name for a characteristic, for example `color` with label `Color`.